garvit3835/product-docs-feature/references/cli-man-page/alternative-install.md

 ## 6. Success

 You're connected!
-You can now connect to your workspaces via `dz workspace connect`.
+You can now connect to your workspaces via `./dz workspace connect`.
 Have fun!